stonepros/stone/doc/stoneadm/host-management.rst

 SSH Configuration
 =================

-Cephadm uses SSH to connect to remote hosts.
+Stoneadm uses SSH to connect to remote hosts.
 SSH uses a key to authenticate with those hosts in a secure way.

 Default behavior
 ----------------

-Cephadm stores an SSH key in the monitor that is used to connect to remote hosts.
+Stoneadm stores an SSH key in the monitor that is used to connect to remote hosts.
 When the cluster is bootstrapped, this SSH key is generated automatically and no additional configuration is necessary.